 When to get a carer for your elderly family- when you make the decision to get a carer for your elderly family, you have to realize that there will be a lot of changes happening.
 It is not like you are going to wake up one day and say, “Hey, let’s get a carer for my elderly family!” and just do it.
 You need to plan in advance.

 As you age, the risk of falling and injury increases.
 If you are having difficulty performing basic daily tasks, it may be time to consider a carer who can help you take care of yourself and run your household.
 Factors to consider include how much help you need, your financial situation, and whether you’re in good enough health to care for yourself.
+As an elderly, you won’t have to worry about finances as Medicaid services cover in-home care.
+If you are from California, search here to find more information regarding the Medicaid program of California (Medi-Cal).

 The main types of senior care providers are caregivers and home health aides.
 Caregivers provide help with daily tasks such as bathing, dressing, and meal preparation.
 They also provide assistance with getting from place to place.
 An aide or home health assistant may do the same tasks as a caregiver, but they don’t offer transportation.